GreenFlag31/dropdown-library/README.md

   dropdown: ElementRef;
   // The ngxDropdownTitle title text content
   title: string;
-  // All the ngxDropdownItem text content
+  // All the ngxDropdownItem text content*
   items: string[];
 }
 ```

-If you have a long list of items or you don't want to fill it manually, you can call the `getListOfElements(dropdown: ElementRef)` method of the `DropdownService`.
-Pass as first argument the same `ElementRef` that you provided to the `TranslatedValues` object. `getListOfElements` will return an array of your items text content (string[]), so that you can iterate over and call the translation method of your translation library (here, `this.translateService.instant(value)`).
-This method should be synchronous.
+\*If you have a long list of items or you don't want to fill it manually, you can call the `getListOfElements(dropdown: ElementRef)` method of the `DropdownService`.
+Pass as first argument the same `ElementRef` that you have provided to the `TranslatedValues` object. `getListOfElements` will return an array of your items text content (string[]), so that you can iterate over and call the synchronous translation method of your library (here, `this.translateService.instant(value)`).

 Translating content requires an extra step, but this is by far the cleanest solution to handle an asynchronous third party library.